Information regarding browser or device support

 Why is your filing status important?

 Your filing status determines your standard deduction, your tax rate and the credits you are eligible for, and their phase-out ranges.
-It’s also important to understand your current tax filing status, so that you can properly fill out a W-4, which is the standard tax form used by employers to know how much federal tax to withhold from the employee’s paycheck.
+It’s also important to understand your current tax filing status, so that you can properly fill out a W-4, which is the standard tax form submitted to employers to inform them how much federal tax to withhold from an employee’s paycheck.

 And you need to know your filing status when it comes time to file your taxes, so that you can file a tax return complete with all your allowed deductions and credits, to maximize your refund.

 If your spouse passed away in the same tax year, you could still file jointly for that year, and it is generally a better option for you.
-After that, the IRS gives you a break, and allows you to file as “Qualifying Surviving Spouse,” so that you can get those same benefits for a while longer.
-For the next two years after that, you can claim the “qualifying surviving spouse” status (used to be known as “the Qualifying Widow(er) status”) if you have a dependent child.
-For example, if your spouse died in 2023 and you haven’t remarried, you should file jointly for 2023, then as a Qualifying Surviving Spouse for years 2024 and 2025—and get those tax benefits.
+For the next two years after your spouse has passed, you can claim the qualifying surviving spouse status (used to be known as “the qualifying widow(er) status”) if you have a dependent child.
+For example, if your spouse died in 2025 and you haven’t remarried, you should file jointly for 2025, then use the qualifying surviving spouse status for years 2026 and 2027—and get those tax benefits.

-Keep in mind that to use the Qualifying Surviving Spouse status, you must have a qualifying dependent child (a child under 19, or under 24 that’s a full-time student and living at home, or totally disabled) that you support and is living at home with you.
-For surviving spouses, the standard deduction, tax brackets, and income limits for most credits are the same as the Married Filing Jointly status.
+Keep in mind that to use the qualifying surviving spouse status, you must have a qualifying dependent child (a child under 19, or under 24 that’s a full-time student and living at home, or totally disabled) that you support and is living at home with you.
+For surviving spouses, the standard deduction, tax brackets, and income limits for most deductions and credits are the same as the married filing jointly status.

 The IRS defines the spouse year of death as the last year for which you can file jointly with your deceased spouse.
-You may be eligible to use Qualifying Surviving Spouse as your filing status for two years following the year of death of your spouse.
+You may be eligible to use the qualifying surviving spouse status as your filing status for two years following the year of death of your spouse.

-The Qualifying Surviving Spouse filing status is the largest one, at $29,200.
-We have also listed the other filing status standard deduction amounts for 2024 (taxes filed in 2025) below.
+The qualifying surviving spouse filing status standard deduction is the largest one, at $31,500.
+We have also listed the other filing status standard deduction amounts for 2025 (taxes filed in 2026) below.

 Filing status